UQ4covid/uq4covid.github.io/vignettes/data/MetaWards/data/pathways/README.md

 To run the analysis, set the working directory to this folder, and then run the `cleanData.R` script file to clean and combine data for the subsequent analyses.

 Running the `sims.R` script file reruns our plausible range code, and produces a file called `pathways.rds` that contains a finite mixture model that can be used to generate design points for these parameters.
 By default this is copied to the `../../inputs/` folder.

+Then running the `deriveLimits.R` file produces thresholds for the mixture densities that can be used to reject points in later waves.
+The object `pathThresh.rds` is added to the `../../inputs/` folder.